 B: Trust funds open to applications from graduate students, postdocs, research fellows and academic staff

-3. Varley Gradwell Travelling Fellowships in Insect Ecology
+1. Varley Gradwell Travelling Fellowships in Insect Ecology - Open for applications NOW

 This Fellowship is open to graduate students, postdocs and research fellows from within and outside Oxford University.
 Applications are judged on their practicality and potential to make a contribution to insect ecology.
 Up to £2500 is available.
-Reports by previous Varley Gradwell Fellows are listed at the bottom of this page.
-This fund will next be advertised in spring 2014.
-For details on how to apply please email the Secretary to the Board of Management firstname.lastname@example.org
+Full information on how to apply please click here.
+For details on how to apply please email the Secretary to the Board of Management at: firstname.lastname@example.org

 Reports by previous Varley Gradwell Fellows.

 This Fund supports research on the developmental biology of invertebrate or vertebrates.
 Applicants must be researchers within the Department of Zoology (graduate students, postdocs, research fellows and academic staff).
 Grants are usually less than £2,500 although some larger applications are occasionally considered.
 This Fund will be advertised later in 2014.
 For further information please contact: email@example.com

 The Boise Trust Fund was established by Charles Watson Boise to support research on the antiquity and evolutionary origin modern Homo sapiens and other hominins, with particular emphasis on the continued exploration of appropriate sites in Africa, and on the early migration of Palaeolithic communities.
 Applications are open to Oxford University-based researchers and graduate students.
 This Fund will be advertised later in 2014.
 For details on how to apply contact: firstname.lastname@example.org (Secretary to the Boise Trust Fund).